RazrFalcon/resvg/usvg/README.md

 It will take a lot of time and code to implement this stuff correctly.

 So, instead of creating a library that can be used from any language (impossible), *usvg* takes a different approach.
-It converts an input SVG to an extremely simple representation, which is still a valid SVG.
+It converts an input SVG into an extremely simple representation, which is still a valid SVG.
-And now, all you need is to convert your SVG to a simplified one via *usvg* and an XML library with some small amount of code.
+And now, all you need is an XML library with some small amount of code.

 ## Key features of the simplified SVG